Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Decomposable Probabilities ( )

 Using \eqref{cap}, \eqref{match} and \eqref{indep}, we now formulate a path based LP relaxation with the objective of maximizing the total expected reward.

-Since clairvoyant must satisfy all constraints in the program, the values $x^{\omega}_{it}$ generated by executing any clairvoyant algorithm over sample paths $\omega\in\Omega$, yield a feasible solution for PBP.
-Therefore, the value of PBP offers an upper bound on the performance of clairvoyant.
-As an aside, it is unclear if PBP is integral and therefore, if the optimal value of PBP exactly matches the expected reward of clairvoyant.
-We leave this as an interesting technical question.
+Since offline must satisfy all constraints in the program, the values $x^{\omega}_{it}$ generated by executing offline over sample paths $\omega\in\Omega$, yield a feasible solution for PBP.
+Therefore, the value of PBP offers an upper bound on the performance of the offline benchmark (both clairvoyant and fully offline).
 The natural next step in developing a primal-dual argument is to construct a feasible solution for the dual of PBP.
 The dual now has exponentially many variables and constraints.
-Instead of dealing with those directly, the lemma that follows establishes a weak duality result that leads to a simpler set of constraints.
-Finding a feasible solution for these constraints is easier and more natural, leading to our main result for decomposable probabilities.
+Instead of dealing with those directly, the following lemma establishes a weak duality result with a simpler set of constraints i.e., finding a feasible solution for these constraints is easier and more natural.

-\begin{lemma} Consider non-negative variables $\lambda^\omega_t, \theta^\omega_{i}$ such that the following inequality holds for every edge $(i,t)$, partial sample path $\omega_{t-1}$, and some constant $\alpha>0$, Then for every feasible solution $\{x^\omega_{it}\}$ of PBP,
+\begin{lemma} Consider non-negative variables $\lambda^\omega_t, \theta^\omega_{i}$ such that the following inequality holds for every edge $(i,t)$, partial sample path $\omitt$, and some constant $\alpha>0$, Then, for every feasible solution $\{x^\omega_{it}\}$ of PBP,

-Therefore, $ E_{\bm{\omega}}\big[\sum_t \lambda^\omega_t +\sum_{i} \theta^\omega_{i}\big]\geq \alpha\, OPT(\text{PBP})$. \end{lemma}
+Therefore, $ E_{{\omega}}\big[\sum_{t\in T} \lambda^\omega_t +\sum_{i\in I} \theta^\omega_{i}\big]\geq \alpha\, OPT(\text{PBP})$. \end{lemma}